 Novalja is a beautiful seaside town to the far-north-west of the island of Pag.
 Whilst it has an infamous reputation for its vibrant nightlife and a Croatian festival hotspot, it’s also the destination of choice for Croatian family holidays, quiet breaks and beach relaxation.
 You can reach the town within a 1hr30 minute drive from Zadar so many tourists opt for a combined trip of city break and beaches between the two.
 Come to Novalja for an active summer nightlife and stay for the nice beaches and seaside town vibe.

-Read our ultimate guide to Novalja for answers to all of your questions, including where to stay, eat, party, and the top things to do here.
+Read our Zrce Beach and Novalja travel guide for answers to all of your questions, including where to stay, eat, party, and the top things to do here.

 JUMP TO: When to visit | Getting to/from Novalja/Zrce | Transport options | Things to do | Where to stay | Supermarkets & Shopping | Restaurant Guide | Nightlife | Top Tips